FusionAuth/fusionauth-site/site/_posts/2022-03-10-announcing-fusionauth-1-35.md

 GraalJS is a FusionAuth [tech preview feature](/docs/v1/tech/core-concepts/roadmap#tech-preview-features) at the moment.
 This means that, while the FusionAuth team will always strive for backward compatibility, there may be some changes required as we receive feedback from users and customers.
 In addition, GraalJS doesn't currently have the [performance optimizations of Nashorn](https://github.com/FusionAuth/fusionauth-issues/issues/571#issuecomment-1061614065), so when using it, benchmark your system to ensure it meets your needs.

-The benefits of GraalJS include the ability to use `fetch` as mentioned above and long-term support for a more modern version of JavaScript.
+The benefits of GraalJS include the ability to make HTTP requests as mentioned above and long-term support for a more modern version of JavaScript.
 While there is no internal timeline to remove Nashorn, it is recommended that you migrate your lambdas to GraalJS once it is out of tech preview.

-You can choose which engine to use on a per lambda basis:
+You can choose which engine to use on a per lambda basis, via the administrative user interface as below, or via the API:

 {% include _image.liquid src="/assets/img/blogs/release-1-35/lambda-engine-choice.png" alt="Choosing an engine type for your lambda." class="img-fluid" figure=true %}

+You can also switch between the two engines if needed.
+However, functionality such as HTTP requests will be limited to code running under GraalJS.

 ## The rest of it